mfld-fr/emu86/README.md

 ## TO DO LIST

-* Some IA16 instructions are rarely used and not implemented yet
+* Some IA16 instructions are rarely used and so not implemented yet
 * More emulation of the 80188 and R8810 MCUs
 * Add EEPROM / Flash emulation for complete emulation before burning on real device
 * See also the list of GitHub issues